-This report is designed to help you, our customer, to understand whether the funds managed by Minerva are providing value by meeting their objectives and service obligations, and whether we are doing this at an appropriate price.
+This report is designed to help you, our customer, to understand whether the funds managed by Minerva are providing value by meeting their objectives, risk profile and service obligations, and whether we are doing this at an appropriate price relative to the benefits you receive.
 It outlines each fund's assessment and concludes on whether we believe that the funds have demonstrated good value.
-Where relevant, we also outline the measures that we, as the AFM/ACD are putting in place, in the event that the value provided by the funds does not meet our own high standards.
+Where relevant, we also outline the measures that we, as the AFM/ACD are putting in place, in the event that the value provided by the funds does not meet our own high standards or what we consider to be your reasonable expectations.

 For ease of reference, we have included a Glossary at the end of this document for words or terms that may need more explanation in order to support customer engagement with and understanding of the contents of this report.
+If you require any additional support in understanding this report, please do let us know by contacting us at info@minerva-funds.com and we will be happy to help.